Healthy Granola Bars without preservatives or unknown ingredients. Super delicious and great for breakfast, lunch boxes or after-school snacks!

 And just like that, my oldest boy enters first grade.
 This is a big year for him (and, uhhm, me...sniff).
 Will someone please tell him to stop growing up?
 He is now in school all day long, which means I need to start thinking ahead about what he will be putting into his body during the day.
 Dan and I recently decided to do a trial period where we limit the artificial sweeteners/dyes/preservatives that go into his body.
 I have heard so many positive stories about kids' behaviors being positively affected by removing that junk.
 We ended the summer with a bang in the behavior department, so we are willing to give it a shot.

-One of the snacks my boys seem to be constantly asking for are on-the-go treats such as granola bars or cereal bars.
-I am not opposed to spending a little bit extra to purchase the "good" ingrediented-bars, but if I can make my own and know exactly what is going in them?
+One of the snacks my boys seem to be constantly asking for are on-the-go treats such as No Bake Granola Bars or Snack Bites.
+I am not opposed to spending a little bit extra to purchase snacks with the "good" ingredients, but if I can make my own and know exactly what is going in them?
 Even better.

 Preheat your oven to 350 degrees F. Line a 9x13 baking dish with parchment paper and set aside.